 The USA: Job Search and Social Security

 These funds are regulated by the Employee Retirement Income Security Act (ERISA).

+Don’t Pay Twice!
 Social Security Agreements

 These agreements usually regulate the handling of pension contributions between the countries in question, and can differ from country to country.
-A detailed explanation of every country´s individual social security agreement can be found on a dedicated website of the US Social Security Agency.